ut/INTPRN/index.md

 The printer might be a bridge between the digital sphere and the physical space.
 Depening on the point of view, the device can be seen as a atavism of communication or as a super-modern artefact that makes invisible, immaterial information layers in urban space tangible.
 As an experiment this installation addresses the dynamic relationship between digitalisation and social interaction.
 In this context, it is clearly a social machine, it enhances communities and enables channels of communication to and from the outside.

+Check our [Tumblr](https://lest-print-the-internet.tumblr.com/) for a documentation of usage and construction.

 ## Development

 The project is under development.